5 Myths About Low Back Pain

 - Many people have disk or soft tissue abnormalities on MRI that are not causing issues.

-- An MRI is a picture of a moment in time and may not reflect the current status of the low back
+- An MRI is a picture of a moment in time and may not reflect the low back’s current status.

-- Studies show that when people see issues on MRI, even if they are minor, they tend to be afraid to move and perform daily activity.
-This can lead to other problems
+- Studies show that when people see MRI issues, they tend to be afraid to move and perform daily activities, even if they are minor.
+This can lead to other problems.

-Summary: Low back pain happens.
+Low back pain happens.
 It does not have to ruin your life.
-Know the facts and the truth about Lower Back Pain.
+Know the 5 myths of back pain and know the facts.

-If you have Low back pain, the Jacksonville Orthopedic Institute can help!
-JOI has physcial therapists, physicians and orthopedic surgeons who specialize in treating low back pain.
-From minor issues to severe, JOI has the answer for you.
+If you have low back pain, the Jacksonville Orthopedic Institute can help!
+JOI has physical therapists, physicians, and orthopedic surgeons who specialize in treating low back pain.
+From minor issues to severe ones, JOI has the answer for you.
+To schedule appointments for JOI Rehab, please call 904-858-7045.